carpentries/carpentrycon/volunteers.md

   - Keep the slack channel engaged
   - Tweet during the conference (talk/session highlights) from tehir account
   - Manage the official CarpentryCon Twitter account

-- Help at a Workshop/Session
-  - Note-taking
-  - Summarizing different sessions (compiling notes, tweets etc)
-    - For each session there is a specific git folder with summary files.
-Please send a pull request once you have compiled all the information.

 - Photography
   - We will not have any official photographer at the conference, so you are welcome to take the role of taking pictures of a few sessions and share it with us